Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Console logs, network requests, local storage capture
+• Automatic capture of console logs, network requests, and local storage data

 Pricing: